Embrace is a whole new approach to childbirth and postpartum preparation.

 It’s an investment in your body, your baby, your family and your future.

-For a limited time, Embrace is available for
+Embrace is $1500+ value available to you for

-(and if you need some time, it can be broken down into 4 monthly payments of $112 each)
+(and if you need some time, it can be broken down into 4 monthly payments)

 Still have questions?
 Not sure it’s the BEST fit for you?
 Set up a phone call with me and we’ll talk through it!